 After adding a 50-horsepower V-16 motor, on September 17, 1907, the aircraft rose to 25 meters (82 feet) before the engine cut out, falling into a spiral nosedive.

-Blériot climbed out of his seat and threw himself towards the tail, and with the weight on the back, the plane sort of pulled out of the nosedive, and crashed horizontally.
+Blériot climbed out of his seat and threw himself towards the tail, and with the weight on the back, the plane sort-of pulled itself out of the nosedive so that it crashed horizontally.
+Owtch.

 Next, was the Blériot VII that looks like a modern aircraft, except he used a differential elevator control for side-to-side movement.
 This is the first truly successful monoplane, first flying on November 16, 1907.

-Of course, that Farman guy actually had the first cross-country flight from Bouy to Rheims… one day earlier.
-The Blériot VIII was wrecked while taxiing four days later.
+Of course, that Farman guy actually had the first cross-country France flight from Bouy to Rheims… one day earlier.
+Four days later, the Blériot VIII was wrecked while taxiing.

-Blériot decided to exhibit three of his aircraft at the first ever Paris Aero Salon event held at the end of December 1907 – the Blériot IX monoplane; the three-seat pusher biplane Blériot X; and his most successful aeroplane ever, the Blériot XI – which is pictured on the Wills’s tobacco card.
+Blériot decided to exhibit three of his aircraft at the first ever Paris Aero Salon event held at the end of December 1907 – the Blériot IX monoplane; the three-seat pusher biplane Blériot X; and his most successful aeroplane ever, the Blériot XI – which is pictured on the Wills’s tobacco card at the very top.